 BeforeQuery and AfterConfig operations are not needed if there are no interdependent property values that must be used atomically and/or consistently.

-Thus simple, but useful, workers are only required to implement the Start operation; all others can be specified as unimplemented in metadata.
+Thus simple, but useful, workers are only required to implement the Start operation; all others can be specified as unimplemented in metadata (see OID description below).

 WCI States

 Since control software is required to issue control operations correctly, in the appropriate sequence as defined above, these states are not normative, but are use to further clarify the use of control operations.
+The AMR specifies the control states of all workers.
+For WCI and the HDL authoring model, the following comments also apply:

-State: Exists: after deassertion of reset or after successful release operation, ready for initialize.
+State: Exists: after deassertion of reset (termed “Instantiate” in the AMR) or after successful release operation, ready for initialize.

-The worker is loaded (if necessary), not necessarily fully initialized, configuration properties are not valid, property access is not valid, but reset is deasserted.Only the initialize operation will be issued.
-If successful the worker is considered to be in the “initialized” state.State: Initialized: after successful initialize operation, ready to start (or release)
+The worker is loaded (if necessary), not necessarily fully initialized, configuration properties are not valid, property access is not valid, but reset is deasserted.

-The worker has been completed any run-time initialization, doing whatever is necessary or appropriate after reset was deasserted.The worker is in a known, stable, initial state “ready to start doing work”, but not operational.Configuration properties can be read and written (SW software can see the result of initialization, and can configure the worker prior to normal operation).
-Thus the BeforeQuery or AfterConfig operations maintain this state.State: Operating: after successful Start operation, ready to Stop (or Release)
+State: Suspended: after successful Stop operation, ready to Start (or Release)

-The worker is doing normal work based on properties and data interfaces; it is “processing”.
-Configuration properties can be read or written, including BeforeQuery or AfterConfig operationsState: Stopped: after successful Stop operation, ready to Start (or Release)
+The worker is suspended; data interfaces can be reset by connected workers (if the implementation is capable of stop).

-The worker is suspended; data interfaces can be reset by connected workers (if the implementation is capable of it).Configuration properties can be read or written, including BeforeQuery or AfterConfig operationsState: Unusable: after unsuccessful Release operation
+State: Unusable: after unsuccessful Release operation

 In this state the only action to take is to assert WCI reset.

 WCI Errors